mru00/crane_gps_watch/README.md

 It is not valid to create GPS records without coordinates.
 In TCX, this is possible.

 If you require a desire a different output format, have a look at [gpsbabel](http://www.gpsbabel.org/).
 The program can convert between many different formats.
+Or file a feature request.

 Disclaimer:
 -----------